anvetsu/reo/docs/tut.md

 ```

 The `get` function also may be used to lookup keys.
 This function can accept an optional argument
-that will be returned instead of `nil` for missing keys.
+that will be returned instead of `nul` for missing keys.

 ```lisp
 ? is_nul(get(emp 'age))